 Scotland’s Winter Festivals is a key part of Scotland’s cultural calendar, celebrating three of Scotland’s most important dates – St Andrew’s Day, Hogmanay and Burns Night.
 Renowned both at home and around the world for providing unmissable events and unforgettable memories, Scotland’s Winter Festivals are quite simply the perfect celebration of our rich culture and heritage.

-Sure, this year might be a little bit different because of the coronavirus pandemic, but we’re not letting that stop us doing what we do best – putting on a great show and having a good time.
-That’s why – for the first time ever – this year’s Winter Festival events will be taking place virtually.
-We will be bringing some of Scotland’s best performers to the comfort of your own home, with a selection of stunning performances across music, poetry, visual art and more.
+Sure, last year was a little bit different because of the coronavirus pandemic, but we’re didn't let that stop us doing what we do best – putting on a great show and having a good time.
+That’s why – for the first time ever – the 2020 Winter Festival events took place virtually.
+We brought some of Scotland’s best performers to the comfort of your own home, with a selection of stunning performances across music, poetry, visual art and more.
+This year we are back with some fantastic virtual events to celebrate St Andrew's Day 2021!

 So, we invite you to curl up on the sofa, get that tartan blanket out, pour yourself a wee dram of whisky and enjoy the shows.

-Developed by Showcase Scotland Expo, 'Postcards from Scotland' is an exciting collaboration between important cultural festivals from around the world, including the UK, Canada, France and the USA.
-They will be coming together to offer amazing performances from some of Scotland's best-known traditional music bands.
+Developed by Showcase Scotland Expo, 'Postcards from Scotland' was an exciting collaboration between important cultural festivals from around the world, including the UK, Canada, France and the USA.
+They came together to offer amazing performances from some of Scotland's best-known traditional music bands.

-In celebration of Burns Night, these musicians will come together to to reflect on their own connections with Scotland's national poet and how his legacy inspired their work.
+In celebration of Burns Night, these musicians came together to to reflect on their own connections with Scotland's national poet and how his legacy inspired their work.
 Included in this series are some of Scotland's biggest trad music bands, including Breabach, Elephant Sessions, Niteworks, Skerryvore and many more.
-You wont want to miss it!

 Jenn Butterworth & the Royal Conservatoire of Scotland

 Jenn Butterworth is one of the most notable folk guitarists in the UK acoustic music scene and has collaborated with musicians from around the world including France, Germany, USA, China, Canada - to name just a few.
-Known for producing music based on the themes of fairness, kindness, inclusivity and empowerment, there is no one better placed to kick off this year’s events.
+Known for producing music based on the themes of fairness, kindness, inclusivity and empowerment, there was no one better placed to kick off the 20/21 Winter Festival events.

 Jenn currently holds the title of ‘Musician of the Year’ from the Scots Trad Music Awards and was nominated for the same title in the BBC Radio 2 Folk Awards.
-In this performance, she will be mixing spoken word and music and working with students from the Royal Conservatoire of Scotland – one of the world’s top performing arts schools.
+In this performance, she mixed spoken word and music and worked with students from the Royal Conservatoire of Scotland – one of the world’s top performing arts schools.

 Live Music Now Scotland